 Storyboard ID LL_Athens_Story#2 Title 5G-LOGINNOV Device Management Platform Ecosystem UC2 KPIs A-KPI5: Percent of Empty Containers Runs A-KPI6: Mean time of container job A-KPI7: Time needed the device to open a network connection A-KPI25: End-to-end Latency A-KPI1: CO2 Emissions A-KPI2: Fuel Consumption A-KPI26: One-Way Latency Baseline data This UC leverages existing live infrastructure with thousands of live vehicles.
 The data will be filtered to cover the area of the port and selected routes (through anonymization) will be selected as the baseline data.
 Data regarding traffic will be provided by Vodafone Innovus Fleet Management data sources.
 The data reside in the platform and are available, after authorization, for use.
 On top of that, the qMon system provided by ININ will be used to collect network related data in the port area.
 This information will be used in the KPIs but also as baseline during operational usage.
 Operational Several trucks operating in and outside the port will be given 5G (and 4G) enabled data smartphones.
 The application is custom built to meet the use case requirements and data collection needs.
 The Fleet Management Platform offers a management UI that manages devices and configuration, displays a live map, routes, traffic and all received information.
 During operational phase the driver will login to the application and data collection will begin automatically.
-During configurable intervals the application will record the current location and will post it to the Fleet Management Platform.
-The platform will log all relative information and broadcast truck locations to all trucks participating to the process.
-Evaluation Data generated by the devices stored at the platform will be prepared / curated and data sent to the evaluation tool.
-The KPIs will be explored with collected data including dutu baseline and operational data.
-Action/sub UC Description / step , clob
+During conligurable intervals the application will record the current location and will post it to the Fleet Management Plation in the plation will log all relative information and broadcast truck locations to Evaluation Data generated by the devices stored at the plotform will be propared / curated and data sent to the evaluation tool.
+The KPIs will be evolved with collected data including baseline and operational data Action/sub UC Description / step